-The relevant rules are found in the PFPW Act.
+The relevant rules are found in the Protection of Fixed-Term and Part-Time Workers Act.
 A fixed-term employee cannot be engaged for more than two years; beyond that, the employee's status automatically switches to full-time status.
-Where non-regular workers undertake work that is the same as or similar to work performed by regular employees, such employees cannot be treated differently (eg, in terms of salaries and benefits) without justifiable grounds.
-Korean courts have held that in certain cases, a non-regular worker may have a right to renew the term of a fixed-term contract after expiry thereof, in which case an employer will not be able to refuse such renewal without justifiable grounds.
+Where non-regular workers undertake work that is the same as or similar to work performed by regular employees, those employees cannot be treated differently (eg, in terms of salaries and benefits) without justifiable grounds.
+Korean courts have held that in certain cases, a non-regular worker may have a right to renew the term of a fixed-term contract after its expiry, in which case an employer will not be able to refuse the renewal without justifiable grounds.